Dental Assistant School in Atlanta, GA & Cookeville, TN

 Interpersonal skills: Dental assistants must work closely with dentists and patients.
 Sometimes patients are in extreme pain and/or mental distress, so the assistant should be sensitive to their emotions and fears towards dental procedures.

 Listening skills: Dental assistants must listen to patients and other healthcare workers.
 They need to follow directions from a dentist or dental hygienist, so they can help treat patients and carry out technical tasks, such as taking x-rays.

 Organizational skills: Dental assistants must have excellent organizational skills.
 They should have the correct tools in place for a dentist or dental hygienist to use when treating a patient.

 Does this sound like the career for you?
 If so, then look no further than Genesis Career College’s Dental Assistant Program.
-Our program is just 36-weeks long and provides students the certification and training needed to begin their career.
+Our program is just 36-weeks long and provides students the training needed to begin their career.

 Genesis Dental Assistant School